cgoncalves94/fastapi-starter/docs/FASTAPI_ARCHITECTURE_GUIDE.md

 1. Type‑hint repo returns (`-> Entity | None`) so static checkers force null handling.
 2. No service‑to‑service calls—share logic via helpers or coordinate via multiple repositories.
 3. Keep the router thin; put all business rules in services.
-4. One `BaseDomainError` keeps the global handler tiny.
+4. One `DomainException` keeps the global handler tiny.
 5. Repositories use `flush()` instead of `commit()` to work with session-level transactions.

 ---